 Joyride Taco House | 5202 N Central Ave

-If you need to fix your taco craving and want to people watch, this is the place to do it.
+If you’re searching for an excellent place to eat tacos in Phoenix and people watch, this is the place to do it.
 You can mix up your meal by sampling different gourmet tacos with some delectable sides like Mexican Street Corn.
 The menu suggests sharing.
 We say order as many tacos as you want just for you.
 No one’s going to judge.

 Postino East | 302 N Gilbert Rd #102